churchmanlab/human-mitoribosome-profiling/README.md

 ## 0_CreateSTARindex
 Download fasta and gtf files from desired source (e.g. GENCODE) and follow instuctions.txt
+Note for aligning CytoRP and RNAseq data a new index should be made, leaving out the mouse genome if there are not mouse spike-ins in those libraries

 ## 1_AlignData
 Initial alignment and quality control